lucy-sha512/archethic-docs/docs/learn/uco.md

 ## Fibonacci Golden Token Economics

-To achieve the objective of a self-sustaining crypto economy, the token distribution has been redefined.
-The transactions growth, users growth ans developers growth based on the set of commissioned applications has been analysed.
-The cost of running the nodes has been calculated and the adoption and incentivization has been designed to ensure the sustenance of nodes.
+To achieve the objective of a self-sustaining crypto economy, token distribution has been redefined.
+The transactions growth, users growth, and developers' growth based on the set of commissioned applications have been analyzed.
+The cost of running the nodes has been calculated and the adoption and incentivization have been designed to ensure the sustenance of nodes.

 <br />